ARCA races at Berlin

 Stock car racing events in the ARCA Menards Series have been held at Berlin Raceway, in Marne, Michigan during numerous seasons and times of year since 1958.
 Since 1999, the race has been scheduled on either the ARCA Menards Series or ARCA Menards Series East schedules each year except for 2019 (and run each year except that year and 2020).

 Current race

-The Berlin ARCA 200 is an ARCA Menards Series race held at Berlin Raceway.
-Treyten Lapcevich is the defending race winner.
+The Herr's Snacks 200 is an ARCA Menards Series race held at Berlin Raceway.
+Max Reaves is the defending race winner.

 History

 The MARC Racing Series (now known as the ARCA Menards Series) ran its inaugural race at the track in 1958.
 In 1958 and 1959, ARCA ran two annual races at the track.
 However, in 1960, only one race was held at the track.
 After being left off the ARCA schedule in 1961, the track was brought back in 1962.
 In the next eleven years, the ARCA series only ran at the track four times.
 After 1973, the track was again left off the ARCA schedule for twelve years.

 ARCA finally returned to the track in 1986.
 However, the return was short-lived, as it was then taken off the schedule for another dozen years.
 In 1999, it was added back to the series schedule and remained on it each year until 2017, when it was taken off the ARCA schedule in exchange for a NASCAR K&N Pro Series East (now known as ARCA Menards Series East) race.
 ARCA brought the track back again in 2018, though it was left off of the series schedule for the next two years.
 Once more, in 2021, the series returned to the track.